reymontero/remof/README.md

 ---

 ## Overview
-Movfuscator compiles code from the esoteric language BrainF@$! to only mov instructions, and is best used in conjunction with the BFBASIC compiler by Jeffry Johnston.
+Movfuscator compiles code from the esoteric language BrainF@$! to only mov instructions.
 Arithmetic, comparisons, jumps, and everything else a program may need are all performed through mov operations; there is no self-modifying code, no transport-triggered calculation, and no other form of non-mov cheating.

 The following tools can be found under this repository:

 > **remof**: A tool for [movfuscated](https://github.com/xoreaxeaxeax/movfuscator) BF programs reverse engineering.

 > **movcircus**: The Original movfuscator, implemented in python.

+*REMOF will reverse the steps performed by the obfuscator when compiling the program, effectively extracting plain BF code.
+External tools for instruction shuffling can be used in conjunction with movcircus and movfuscator to harden it against this kind of pattern-matching attacks.*

 &nbsp;